Nckatharotiya/PlatformScienceTask/README.md

 The top-secret algorithm is:

-    &nbsp;● If the length of the shipment's destination street name is even, the base suitability score &nbsp;(SS) is the number of vowels in the driver’s name multiplied by 1.5.
+    ● If the length of the shipment's destination street name is even, the base suitability score (SS) is the number of vowels in the driver’s name multiplied by 1.5.
-    &nbsp;● If the length of the shipment's destination street name is odd, the base SS is the number &nbsp;of consonants in the driver’s name multiplied by 1.
+    ● If the length of the shipment's destination street name is odd, the base SS is the number of consonants in the driver’s name multiplied by 1.
-    &nbsp;● If the length of the shipment's destination street name shares any common factors &nbsp;(besides 1) with the length of the driver’s name, the SS is increased by 50% above the &nbsp;base SS.
+    ● If the length of the shipment's destination street name shares any common factors (besides 1) with the length of the driver’s name, the SS is increased by 50% above the base SS.

 Write an Android application using the attached json file as input that displays a list of drivers.
 When one is selected from the list display the correct shipment destination to that driver in a